On November 21, 1987 Bill Shoemaker Won the Breeders Cup Classic Aboard Ferdinand

 Also Hit #1 in Canada

-1980 - The MGM Grand in Las Vegas Caught Fire, Making it the Worst Disaster in Nevada History
+1980 - The MGM Grand in Las Vegas Caught Fire Making it the Worst Disaster in Nevada History

 * 87 People Killed and Over 650 Injured

 Who Shot J.R.
-Was Solved
+Was Revealed

 November 21st in 80s History